-The comedy reunites the creative team that staged the Tony Award-winning Best Play 'Art.'
-Design by Mark Thompson (sets and costumes), with lighting by Hugh Vanstone, sound by Simon Baker & Chris Cronin, with music by Gary Yershon.
+The comedy reunites the creative team that staged the Tony Award-winning Best Play, 'Art.'
+Designed by Mark Thompson (sets and costumes), with lighting by Hugh Vanstone, sound by Simon Baker & Chris Cronin, the play has music by Gary Yershon.

 God of Carnage transferred to Broadway following a London production, also helmed by Matthew Warchus, which starred Ralph Fiennes, Tamsin Greig, Janet McTeer and Ken Stott at the Gielgud Theatre where it played from 7 Mar - 14 Jun 2008.
 The london production won the Laurence Olivier Award for Best New Comedy.

 Christine Lahti (Veronica) earned her first Oscar nomination in 1985's 'Swing Shift' then won an Oscar 10 years later as a first-time director for her short film 'Lieberman in Love.'
 In 1998 Lahti won both the Emmy and her second Golden Globe Award for her portrayal of 'Dr. Kathryn Austin' on 'Chicago Hope.'
 Lahti's Broadway credits are 'The Heidi Chronicles,' 'Present Laughter,' 'Scenes and Revelations' 'Division Street' and 'Loose Ends.'